 Don’t let cloud point surprise you – crystals can quickly accumulate in the fuel during a cold snap but may still run fine.
 Even if the fuel is blended after reaching cloud point, those crystals will remain and can clog your equipment.
 An engine that runs well on a chilly Friday could leave you stranded on a warm Monday.
 For this reason, an early-season move to winter-grade fuel is always recommended.

 When blending fuel, don’t just pour No. 1 diesel on top of stored fuel.
-First gauge the heel – or the total volume of No. 2 left in the tank before you begin blending winterized fuel – and reach the proper blend before bringing in the first delivery of winterized product.
-If No. 1 diesel is added to the storage tank without proper blending, farmers will actually dilute the winterized product and negatively impact the fuel quality.
+First gauge the remaining inventory – or the total volume of No. 2 left in the tank before you begin blending winterized fuel – and reach the proper blend before bringing in the first delivery of winterized product.
+If No. 1 diesel is added to the storage tank without proper blending, the winterized product can be diluted, negatively impacting the fuel quality.

 When done correctly, fuel blending will improve diesel engine performance.
 But since it’s a scientific process that can vary based on expected regional temperatures and your specific operation, you may have a few questions along the way.
 Your local Cenex® dealer can help answer your questions and help you achieve the right winter blend for your equipment.
 Our cold weather diesel fuel, Cenex® Wintermaster®, offers operability to minus 30 degrees F with a cold filter plugging point of minus 55 degrees F.